MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 To add intelligence to your business:

 1. **Choose an AI model type**: Select the model type that suits your business need.
 Choose from a growing set of AI solutions.
+Refer to the [no code AI cheat sheet](#download-ai-builder-no-code-ai-cheat-sheet) for guidance.

 1. **Connect data**: Select your business-specific data from the available options.